Solaire/GLC/README.md

 - Change name back to "GameLauncher Console," change .exe to GLC for convenience
   - Note that tkashkin/GameHub (a Linux GUI game launcher) pre-existed the GameHub name change
 - New icon (although it was based on the idea of a Game "Hub," so it should be re-thought)
-- Improve Steam and Epic implementations by reading library files instead of registry
+- Improve Epic, Origin, and Steam implementations by reading library files instead of, or in addition to, registry
 - Use grid view by default, now dynamic based on console width and height, and split into pages
 - By default, sort by frequency (as before), but also secondarily by alphabet

 ### NEW FEATURES:
 - New platforms:
   - Amazon Games;
-  - Big Fish Games.
+  - Big Fish Games;
+  - itch.
 - New functions:
   - Search;
   - Create Desktop shortcut;
-  - Uninstall (not currently available for Epic Games).
+  - Uninstall (not currently available for Epic or itch).
 - Screen paging with new navigation keys:
   - Home/End for first/last entry;
   - PgUp/PgDn between pages.